Geotechcompany/SpareFinder.org/CREW_ANALYSIS_UUID_FIX.md

 ## Problem

-The AI Deep Research backend was encountering a database error when trying to store analysis results:
+The SpareFinder AI Research backend was encountering a database error when trying to store analysis results:

 ```
 WARNING: ⚠️ Failed to store in part_searches table: 400 -